Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```conf
 interface ix1 { ignore dns }
 ```
-`dhcpleased` is automatically started on interfaces marked with `inet autoconf` in `/etc/hostname.if`, so it should be enable and running.
+`dhcpleased` is automatically started on interfaces marked with `inet autoconf` in `/etc/hostname.if`, so it should be enabled and running on `ix1` after a fresh install if you chose (autoconf).

 Restart with:
 ```sh